Azam Ali, an Ahmadi Moslem

 Another Comment

 In autumn of 1950, our college football (called soccer in USA) team was competing for the University Championship.
-The team lost a chance to win the championship due to injuries caused to the legs and ankles of some players shortly before the match by me.
-The entanglement occurred in college ground with the hockey stick of a first-year student already playing there.
+The team lost a chance to win the championship due to injuries caused by me to the legs and ankles of some players shortly before the match.
+The entanglement had occurred in the college ground where already playing hockey was me, a first-year student.

 The team members had kicked the football at me.
 I was the one who was hit and hurt.
 When the ball bounced off me, other players kept kicking it back.
 I was hit and hurt even more.
 They did that several times.
 Finally, I could not take it anymore.
 I started hitting at the ankles and legs of those players who were nearest to me.
 The opposing team won without playing.

 Next day I was summoned to the Principal’s office.
 The team was there expecting my apologetic explanation and severe disciplinary action.
-Instead came out me a violent outburst charging the senior classes big bullies who beat up on new arrivals on the campus in a hazing process, openly shouting “How dare you first year fools stand in front of us and argue with us?”
+Instead came out of me a violent outburst charging the senior classes big bullies who in a hazing process beat up on new arrivals on the campus, openly shouting “How dare you first year fools stand in front of us and argue with us?”

 No bully ever bothered me thereafter.
 The half-angry, half-amused Principal cooled me down and told me I could go.
 He must have remembered that 1950 incident in the college office when nearly a quarter of century later in 1974 as the Khaleefatool Massih III r.a, he remarked to my Father that all his sons had strong tempers.